 Milton Keynes Theatre

-‘Strictly Ballroom’ runs at the Milton Keynes Theatre until Saturday 8th April 2023, before continuing its UK tour until Summer 2023.
+‘Annie’ plays at Milton Keynes Theatre until Saturday 12th August 2023, before continuing its UK tour.